Oven vs microwave – which is cheaper to run?

 How much does it cost to run an oven?

 The oven is great for convenient freezer food or a nice pasta bake, but it is also well-known for being a pricey kitchen appliance to run.
-According to Direct Energy (opens in new tab), an average oven uses around 2,000 to 5,000 watts, but this varies depending on what temperature you’re cooking at.
-Our sister site Ideal Home (opens in new tab) found an average 0.63kWh oven costs 21p per hour to run.
+According to Direct Energy, an average oven uses around 2,000 to 5,000 watts, but this varies depending on what temperature you’re cooking at.
+Our sister site Ideal Home found an average 0.63kWh oven costs 21p per hour to run.

 If you’re putting freezer potato waffles or fish fingers into the oven, that takes approximately 20 to 30 minutes to cook in the oven, costing around 10p to run.
 Cooking something in the oven for longer time – 90 minutes for example – would cost just over 30p to run.
 Also, don’t forget to take pre-heating time into account.